YaleOpenLab/opensolar-archive/README.md

 Wiring money to banks is one example of interfacing with fiat money.
 An easy and popular alternative would be to implement a payment provider like Stripe on top of the platform's bank account so investors and recipients can choose to pay back using other means like Credit / Debit Cards.
 We could also use a cryptocurrency payment provider like bitpay, which allows investors and recipients to invest / pay back in cryptocurrencies along with traditional payment providers.

 #### Digital Assets on Stellar
-Stellar has some design tradeoffs compared to Ethereum, especially with regard to the concept of "state" in Ethereum.

-Stellar doesn't support a Turing complete VM like Ethereum nor a stack based system like Bitcoin.
-Instead, it provides a standard set of operations which are decided on the protocol level and offers SDKs to build upon the platform.
-While limited in function, stellar possesses powerful fundamentals which could be used to partially replicate the notion of state in Ethereum.

-One of the core features of stellar is the creation of [Assets](https://www.stellar.org/developers/guides/concepts/assets.html).
+One of the core features in stellar is the easy creation of [Assets](https://www.stellar.org/developers/guides/concepts/assets.html).
 An Asset is anything that can be issued by a party to track ownership or provide proofs of investment / debt, etc.

-In this prototype, we use these (Digital) Assets to track multiple things:
+We use these (Digital) Assets to track the following:

-1. Investment in a particular asset: When a person invests say 2000 USD in a project, she needs some sort of irreversible proof that she has invested in that particular project.
-This would ideally be just stored in a variable if using Ethereum.
-But with Stellar, we issue an asset called "Investor Asset" once an investor invests in a particular project.
-This investor asset is issued 1:1 with the amount of eg. USD invested, meaning an investor who invests 2000 USD as explained above would get 2000 Investor Assets in return.
-The Investor Asset is pseudo-unique (more on this to follow) and can be tracked with the help of the 12 character identifier that stellar provides us with.
+1. Investment in a particular asset: When a person invests eg. 2000 USD in a project, she needs some sort of irreversible proof that she has invested in that particular project.
+This would ideally be just stored in a variable if in Ethereum.
+But in Stellar, we issue an asset called "Investor Asset" once an investor invests in a particular project which is pegged 1:1 with the amount of USD invested, meaning an investor who invests 2000 USD as above would get 2000 Investor Assets in return.
+The Investor Asset is pseudo-unique (more on this to follow) and can be tracked with the help of its 12 character identifier.

-NOTE: Stellar limits the character limit of each asset to 12 characters, so the identifier is not unique.
-In the case collisions arise, the project ID, Debt Assets and time of creation can be used to identify the asset.
+NOTE: Stellar limits the character limit (termed "Asset Code") of each asset to 12 characters, so this identifier is prone to  collisions above a certain number of projects.
+In the case collisions do arise, the project ID, Debt Assets and time of creation can be used to identify the asset.
 There seems to be no workaround for this limit, so we are forced to go ahead with this scheme.

-2. When a project has reached its target goal in USD, we need to assure investors that their amount invested in the project is reflected in the form of debt.
-For this, we issue "Recipient Assets" which denote that the reecipient of the funds officially owes its amount (plus a set interest).
-Like the Investor Asset, this is 1:1 with the amount invested.
+2. Investment Tracking - When a project has reached its target goal in USD, we need to assure investors that their investment in the project is reflected in the form of debt on the recipient's side.
+For this, we issue "Recipient Assets" which denote that the recipient officially owes the specified amount (plus a set interest).
+Like the Investor Asset, this is pegged 1:1 with the amount invested.

-3. Once a project has been installed and can generate electricity, the recipient starts to pay back towards the project based on what the IoT powermeter reports.
+3. Debt Tracking - Once a project has been installed and can generate electricity, the recipient starts to pay back towards the project based on what the IoT powermeter reports.
 After confirmation of each payment, we issue a Payback Asset, which is proportional to the monthly payment bill.
 This provides ease of accounting and quick look back on whether the recipient is not defaulting on its payments.

+4. Seed Investments - In some cases, the investor may choose to invest in a particular project before it has a concrete proposal by a contractor detailing the plan.
+In such cases, we issue the investor a Seed Investment Asset, which certifies that the investor has invested early and it may be entitled to certain benefits based owing to its early investment.

-For more notions of state and ownership, we can continue to issue relevant assets which would track ownership and history.
+For more applications which require state computation and ownership, we continue to issue relevant assets which would track ownership and history.

-Apart from ownership, the assets above serve other functions  that are useful:
+Apart from ownership, assets also serve other useful functions:

-1. Investor Assets are tradable: Since the investor asset is a proof of investment in a particular project, we can trade them for other investor assets like traditional property markets or we could use them to trade with USD / take a loan against this asset similar to a secondary mortgage market.
+1. Tradable Investor Assets: Since the investor asset is a proof of investment in a particular project, one can trade them for other investor assets like traditional property markets or we could use them to trade against USD or take a loan against this asset similar to a secondary mortgage market.

-2. Parties that are willing to donate to a particular recipient can choose to payback their electricity bill on their behalf or choose to buy some of their Recipient Assets in order to hedge some risk on behalf of them.
+2. Donation Systems: Parties that are willing to donate to a particular recipient can choose to pay their electricity bill on their behalf or choose to buy some Recipient Assets in order to hedge some of the recipient's risk.
 This is useful to introduce guarantors, which can protect investors in a breach scenario, and thus 'blend' the capital (ie. profit vs impact focus) by taking on the risk.
 This can also help big charitable organizations which invest in multiple projects, and who need to keep track of their donations in an easy way and provide publicly auditable proof of their donation towards a charity.

-#### IPFS and solar project documentation
+#### Storing Legally Binding Contracts
-While dealing with real world entities, we are inevitably faced with dealing with legal contracts.
-The platform should not worry about what's in the contract as long as it has been agreed to and vetted by both parties, so we store the contract in ipfs and commit the resulting hash in two split stellar transactions' memo fields.
-The memo field of stellar can only hold 28 characters, so we split the 46 character ipfs hash into two parts and pad the second hash with characters to denote that it is an ipfs hash and not some garbage value.
-This ipfs hash has to be checked on all parties' ends to ensure that this is the same contract that they agreed to earlier
+While dealing with real world entities, we are inevitably faced with legal contracts.
+The platform should not worry about what's in the contract as long as it has been agreed to and vetted by both parties, so it stores the contract in ipfs and commits the resulting hash in two stellar transactions' memo fields (two because the character limit for the memo field is 28 bytes whereas the ipfs hash is of length 46).This hash has to be checked by all parties to ensure it is the same contract that they agreed upon earlier

 ### ENTITIES, PROJECTS & SMART CONTRACTS
-There are various users and entities defined in the code (and more on the way), which cater to the different functions performed by entities in the real world:
+There are various entities defined in the code (and more on the way), which cater to the different functions performed by entities in the real world:
  - PLATFORM- the platform is the server on which the projects are advertised on, and where the smart contracts that define the actor relationships are set. (i.e. OpenSolar)
+ - ISSUER - the issuer is a child entity of the platform which issues [assets](https://github.com/YaleOpenLab/OpenSolar#digital-assets-on-stellar) for each project.
+This issuer's account is then locked to freeze issuance.
- - INVESTOR - the investor is a person / organisation who invest in a particular project
+ - INVESTOR - the investor is a person / organisation who invests in a particular project
  - RECIPIENT - the recipient is the person / organisation / coop which receives the solar system and will then make payments to acquire it.
 It is often the end-user of the electricity and the legal owner of the land in which the project is developed.
 Additionally, in the case of a municipal bond, the recipient is often the 'issuer' of the debt instrument.
  - ORIGINATOR - the person/organisation who proposes a pre-origin contract to a recipient and requires approval from the recipient to initiate the project through its stages of development.
  - CONTRACTOR - all entities that provide services to the project and receive payments for these services.
 This includes consultants, lawyers, hardware providers/retailers, engineers etc. Some engineers can be contracted to solely prepare the technical aspects of a tender or RFP (request for proposal), to which other developers will bid for.
- - DEVELOPER - the contractors who is responsible for installing the hardware, makes sure the solar panels and IoT devices work accordingly.
+ - DEVELOPER - the person who is responsible for installing the hardware, makes sure the solar panels and IoT devices work accordingly.
 These often require a post-installation guarantee.
- - GUARANTOR - the person/organisation who is insuring funds that will protect investors in the case of a delayed payment from the recipient's side
+ - GUARANTOR - the person/organisation who insures funds and will protect investors in the case of a delayed payment from the recipient's side.

 #### PROJECT STAGES